 As with all things photography, having the right equipment for the job is key.
-To get that grungy hard rock feel, Levin pulls out some pretty fancy equipment.
+To get that grungy hard rock feel, Levin pulls out some pretty fancy gear.
 He starts with his four foot wide HalfDome strobe, up on a boom and outfitted with a grid to limit the light it puts out.
 For greater lighting control, a black muslin is set up to eliminate any ambient light that won’t be from within the frame of the shot.
 Finally, there’s a smoke machine, because whatever, man.
 That stuff just looks cool.

 Before he goes ahead with the official shoot, Levin takes several test shots to make sure he’s got the right exposure settings.
 In addition to working out the aperture to shutter speed relationship, he’s also made sure to sync the strobe with the beginning of the exposure, before the quick zoom in he makes with the lens.
 There’s just too much light if the flash pops near the end, when he’s fully zoomed in and the lit background window takes up a larger portion of the frame.